 If an accidental or intentional act causes the death of a family member in California, you might have the right to file a wrongful death lawsuit.
-In this article, we'll discuss the basics of California's wrongful death law, including:
+A wrongful death suit compensates survivors for losses they suffer because of the death.
+In this article we'll discuss the rules for wrongful death lawsuits in California, as well as other potential options for seeking compensation.

 In California, a wrongful death occurs when one person (in legal terms, the "decedent") dies because of the misconduct of another person or entity.
 A wrongful death claim often results from things like: